Paint warranties for a newly purchased metal roof or wall system are a critical selling point in the roofing industry.

 - A site inspection from the manufacturer will usually occur to determine if it is a coating failure and a valid warranty claim.

-Keep in mind: Warranty claims require all parties to remain patient, as it is the pulling together of a number of parties and resources to make sure a claim is valid and then handled appropriately.
+Keep in mind: Warranty claims require all parties to remain patient, as it is the pulling together of several parties and resources to ensure a claim is valid and then handled appropriately.
 Learn more about the paint warranty claims process here.

 Part 5: Special Cases & Exemptions

-If there is a coil type, special color, material, or other exemption that does or does not apply to the warranty, it should be listed and explicitly stated in the warranty contract.
-Custom colors or substrates have special warranties specific to that particular product, environment, or application.
-For instance, if you are in a coastal condition, make sure get a product that meets those specifications.
+If there is a coil type, special color, material, or other exemption that does or does not apply to the warranty, it should be explicitly stated in the warranty contract.
+Custom colors and substrates have special warranties specific to that particular product, environment, or application.
+For instance, if you are in a coastal condition, get a product (usually aluminum) that meets those specifications.
 Or if you are requiring a custom color, make sure you are aware of the limitations of custom colors (per the manufacturer).

 Part 6: Additional Legal Statements

-This is typical legal speak stating who is or isn’t liable for certain situations, disclaimers, safety liabilities, financial statements, etc. If you are struggling to understand this section, ask questions, ask a lawyer specializing in contracts, or find a different product with a company that you know will explain and stand behind their warranty.
+This is typical legal speak stating who is or isn’t liable for certain situations, disclaimers, safety liabilities, financial statements, etc. If you don’t understand this section, ask questions, ask a lawyer specializing in contracts, or find a different product with a company you know will explain and stand behind their warranty.

 Part 7: Signature & Verification

 The most important part of a warranty is the consumer’s signature.
-Until a warranty copy is signed and in possession of the warranty supplier, it does not hold any value or worth.
-Always ensure that the company offering the warranty received the copy of the signed document in order to keep for their records in case an issue or warranty claim occurs.
+Until the warranty copy is signed and in possession of the warranty supplier, it does not hold any value or worth.
+Always ensure that the company offering the warranty received a copy of the signed document to keep for their records in case an issue or warranty claim occurs.

 Questions to Ask the Metal Roof Manufacturer